apache/mesos/docs/reconciliation.md

 * Offers do not persist beyond the lifetime of a Master.
 * If a disconnection occurs, offers are no longer valid.
 * Offers are rescinded and regenerated each time the framework (re-)registers.

+# Operation Reconciliation

+When a scheduler specifies an `id` on an offer operation, the master will provide updates on the status of that operation.
+If the scheduler needs to reconcile its view of the current states of operations with the master's view, it can do so via the `RECONCILE_OPERATIONS` call in the v1 scheduler API.

+Operation reconciliation is similar to task reconciliation in that the scheduler can perform either explicit or implicit reconciliation by specifying particular operation IDs or by leaving the `operations` field unset, respectively.

+Operation reconciliation differs from task reconciliation in that the `RECONCILE_OPERATIONS` call provides a single HTTP response which contains all operation status updates, rather than an asynchronous stream of individual updates on the event stream.
+NOTE, however, that this API is experimental and we plan to change this in the near future so that operation reconciliation will resemble task reconciliation in this respect.

+In order to explicitly reconcile particular operations, the scheduler should include in the `RECONCILE_OPERATIONS` call a list of operations, specifying an operation ID, agent ID, and resource provider ID (if applicable) for each one.

+Similar to task reconciliation, we recommend that schedulers implement a periodic reconciliation loop for operations in order to defend against network failures and bugs in the scheduler and/or Mesos master.